MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-source-and-target.md

 1. **Document the token lifetime and application's session settings.** In this guide, you will be integrating SAP applications with Microsoft Entra with federated single sign-on.
 How long a user who has been denied continued access can continue to use a federated application depends upon the application's own session lifetime, and on the access token lifetime.
 The session lifetime for an application depends upon the application itself.
 To learn more about controlling the lifetime of access tokens, see [configurable token lifetimes](~/identity-platform/configurable-token-lifetimes.md).

-### Confirm the SAP components have the necessary schema for your applications
+### Confirm the SAP cloud systems have the necessary schema for your applications

 <!-- -->